News vom 08.05.2017

 1. The presentation “The Messy Socio-spatial Trajectories of Knowledge – Tracing Creative Projects in Pharma and Music” was already held by Alice Melchior at the American Association of Geographers‚ (AAG) Annual Meeting (April 5-9) in Boston.

 The focus of this talk was on three important aspects of knowledge production: scales, physical copresence and virtual copresence.
 Based on preliminary findings from the music and pharmaceutical field, the presentation took issue with the prevailing binary physical perception of copresence (i.e. actors are copresent or absent).
-By elucidating the social construction of different dimension of copresence and the increasing hybridization of online copresence and offline absence the presentation advanced a more nuanced and conceptually richer understanding of the notion of copresence.
+By elucidating the social construction of different dimensions of copresence and the increasing hybridization of online copresence and offline absence the presentation advanced a more nuanced and conceptually richer understanding of the notion of copresence.

 2. Two papers will be presented at the 33rd EGOS Colloquium „The Good Organization: Aspirations, Interventions, Struggles“, Copenhagen Business School (CBS), Denmark, July 6–8, 2017: